Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

 In Fig.~\ref{fig:massfractioncomponents1d}, we integrate the mass fraction distributions in Fig.~\ref{fig:massfractioncomponents} along the two axes and derive age and \mh{} distributions for each component.
-The top panels are mass distributions as a function of age which is the definition of star formation history or star formation rate, and the bottom panels are as a function of \mh{}.
+The top panels are mass distributions as a function of age which is the definition of star formation history (SFH) or star formation rate (SFR), and the bottom panels are defined as metallicity distribution function (MDF).
 Results from \ppxf{} are in red lines and the true values are in black lines.
 For each panel, we calculate the correlation between these two lines to quantify their similarity.
 For the age distributions, we find the same as in Fig.~\ref{fig:massfractioncomponents}.
-Compared to the true values, the \ppxf{} results of all the components demonstrate an overestimation of weights in the ranges of $2\sim4$~Gyr and $12\sim14$~Gyr and underestimation in the range of $4\sim11$~Gyr.
+Compared to the true values, the \ppxf{} results of all the components demonstrate an overestimation of weights in the ranges of $2-4$~Gyr and $12-14$~Gyr and underestimation in the range of $4-11$~Gyr.
 The underestimated regions seem to compensate for the overestimated regions.
-And the thin disk, inner central, and global panels show a peaky feature with age $<1$~Gyr.
+And the thin disk, inner central, and global panels show a peaked feature with age $<1$~Gyr.
 For the \mh{} distributions, \ppxf{} results are consistent with true values for most regions, as indicated by the correlation coefficients.
-However, weights in the metal-rich region are overestimated by \ppxf{}.
+However, mass fractions in the metal-rich region are overestimated.
 Other than that, the overall trend of results from \ppxf{} is consistent with true values.

-In conclusion, we find that \ppxf{} can recover the broad trends of 2-D mass fraction distributions for different components, but with overestimation in $2\sim4$~Gyr, $12\sim14$~Gyr and most metal-rich regions.
+In conclusion, we find that spectral fitting methods can recover the broad trends of 2-D light and mass fraction distributions for different components, but with mass fractions overestimated in $2-4$~Gyr, $12-14$~Gyr and most metal-rich regions.
 When integrating into 1-D age and metallicity distributions, these inconsistencies are significant.
 According to correlation coefficients, \mh{} distributions are more consistent with the true values than age distributions.
-We will investigate the reasons for such differences in detail in Section~\ref{sec:discussionmfd}.
+We will investigate the reasons for such differences in detail in Section~\ref{sec:discussionmfd} to \ref{sec:discussionaddmfd}.

-\subsection{Distributions of \texorpdfstring{\alphafe{}-\mh{}}~ along Different Galaxy Locations $(R, z)$}
+\subsection{Distributions of \texorpdfstring{\alphafe{}-\mh{}}~ along different galaxy locations $(R, z)$}